The Timescales of Embedded Star Formation as Observed in STARFORGE: Discussion

 The model of star formation presented in the STARFORGE simulations indicates that stellar associations are not necessarily single age populations.
 We measure stars forming throughout all times of the simulations, with a standard deviation of 2.14\Myr and an rms of 6.7 \Myr Section~\ref{sec:age_determ}).
 Moreover, there is a clear mass progression in star formation, with low mass stars forming first, up to 1 Myr before high mass stars ($>$8\Myr) begin to form.
 We also note that some of the extended star formation is localized to a long-lasting and/or late-forming high-density gas region in the turbulent, but largely dissociated molecular gas cloud (Section~\ref{sec:location}).

 However, most observational studies of embedded timescales typically assume stars form nearly instantaneously \citep[e.g.,][]{portegies_zwart_young_2010, hannon_h_2022, whitmore_phangs-jwst_2023, rodriguez_tracing_2025}.
 However, this assumption is increasingly challenged across a wide range of mass and spatial scales.
 In the most comprehensive studies of individual clusters like 30 Doradus \citep[e.g.,][]{de_marchi_star_2011}, or Orion \citep[e.g.,][]{bally_overview_2008, kounkel_apogee-2_2018}, often find evidence for extended star formation.
 Additionally, age spreads remain common when considering smaller associations and clusters \citep[e.g.,][]{kerr_spyglass_2024}.
-Similarly, the extended star formation seen in STARFORGE echoes this broader observational trend, and is advocated in other theoretical works \cite[e.g.,][]{krumholz_how_2020}.
+Similarly, the extended star formation seen in STARFORGE echoes this broader observational trend, and is advocated in other theoretical works in both turbulence supported clouds \cite[e.g.,][]{krumholz_how_2020}, and collapse driven models \citep[e.g.,][]{vazquez-semadeni_turbulent_2024}.
 Together, these results suggest that the assumption of near instantaneous star formation may be an oversimplification in many systems.

 While the single age stellar population is not an appropriate model for the behavior of the STARFORGE simulations as a whole, it is true that some of the extended star formation is spatially segregated from the earliest star formation (Section~\ref{sec:location}, \citet{guszejnov_effects_2022}).
 In an observational context, these sub-regions might be analyzed as independent regions, for which single age assumptions might be more appropriate approximations.
 However, in distant galaxies, these sorts of sub-regions are indistinguishable with current resolution, and cannot be analyzed independently.
 In such cases, it may be worth considering SED and spectral fits that allow a more extended or complex recent star formation history.
 Additionally, the simulations presented here use a limited set of initial conditions, and it may well be that the simultaneous, synchronous star formation assumption is more appropriate in other conditions.